lcostantini/accountant_duck/Readme.md

 # A brief history

 # Description
-Accountant duck is a simple app for register extraction and deposits.
+Accountant duck is a simple app to register extraction and deposits.

-When you go to [Accountant Duck](https://accountant-duck.herokuapp.com/) you see a table that have three column, the first show the registration date of the transaction, the second one shows a description and the third shows the price for the operation.
+When you go to [Accountant Duck](https://accountant-duck.herokuapp.com/) you see a table that have three column, the first shows the registration date of the transaction, the second shows a description and the third shows the price for the operation.

 The numbers have two colors, the **red** ones are **extractions** and the **blue** ones are **deposits**.